Search Intent

 How to optimize web content to respond to the user’s search intention?

-When creating the content that you are going to publish on your website, you have to do it thinking about giving an answer to the user.
-This does not consist of choosing a keyword and writing, without further ado, on a specific topic, you must also interpret the intention of the person who will make the query that will be answered with said content.
+When creating content for your website, you must think about answering the user’s question.
+This does not consist of choosing a keyword and writing, without further ado, on a specific topic; you must also interpret the intention of the person who will make the query that will be answered with said content.

 Keywords play an essential role in optimizing your content.
 If the keyword is informative, the user may be looking for an article, news or wiki.
 In the case of transactional keywords, it is very likely that the user wants to see results from an eCommerce or sales page.

-Next, I am going to give you some tips that will help you optimize your content strategy to satisfy the user’s query.
+Next, I will give you some tips on optimizing your content strategy to satisfy the user’s query.

 1. Dig deep into the first few search results

 The first thing you should do is a detailed analysis of the web pages already positioned in Google.
-Thus, you will understand what it is showing to the users who make that query, and create your content accordingly.
+Thus, you will understand what it shows to the users who make that query and create your content accordingly.

 Analyze, observe and read the related search suggestions displayed by Google.
 Use SEO tools that show you all the questions and queries that users write in relation to the keyword and its results.